-Exe Hotel El Magistral – This cozy, modern hotel blends a superb location in central Oviedo, just yards from the Cathedral and the city’s shopping centre.
+Exe Hotel El Magistral – This cozy, modern hotel blends a superb location in central Oviedo.
+It’s just meters away from the Cathedral and the city’s shopping center.

-Hotel Fruela – This is a modern and elegant hotel with 28 rooms but still with a boutique style.
-Museum of Fine Arts of Asturias is 300 m from Hotel Fruela, and Campoamor Theater is 300 m from the property.
+Hotel Fruela – This is a modern and elegant hotel with 28 rooms in a boutique style.
+The Museum of Fine Arts of Asturias is just 300m as is the Campoamor Theater.

 Ayre Hotel Alfonso II – A boutique hotel with an urban design located in a quiet residential area.
 It only has 19 rooms distributed over 3 stories with a colonial style.

 See more accommodation options in Oviedo.

 This is a tie with Santillana del Mar for my favorite medieval village in northern Spain.
 Its reputation precedes itself for being one of the most beautiful fishing villages in all of Spain.

 But what I really loved about it, besides the incredible views, was how friendly the locals were.